Hand-Knotted Carpets

 19. How do I determine if a hand-knotted carpet is authentic?

-Authentic hand-knotted carpets are made by skilled artisans using traditional techniques and high-quality materials.
+Authentic hand-knotted carpet are made by skilled artisans using traditional techniques and high-quality materials.
 Look for carpets with certifications from organizations like GoodWeave and purchase from reputable dealers.

-Hand-knotted carpets are generally not recommended for outdoor use due to their sensitivity to moisture and weather conditions.
+Hand-knotted carpet are generally not recommended for outdoor use due to their sensitivity to moisture and weather conditions.
 They are best suited for indoor environments where they can be properly cared for.

 21. What are some common motifs found in hand-knotted carpets?